A moving lemma for algebraic cycles with modulus and contravariance: Introduction

-In spite of being a candidate of a nice cohomology theory, it has been unknown if the additive higher Chow group and the higher Chow group with modulus are contravariant for arbitrary morphisms of smooth schemes.
-In the projective case this has been settled by Krishna and Park \cite{KP, KP2}, but in the general case (e.g.~affine) the concept ``modulus'' gets harder to handle.
+In spite of being a candidate of a nice cohomology theory, it had been unknown if the additive higher Chow group and the higher Chow group with modulus are contravariant for arbitrary morphisms of smooth schemes.
+In the projective case, this was settled by Krishna and Park \cite{KrishnaParkAdditive, KrishnaParkModule}, but in the general case (e.g.\ affine) the concept of ``modulus'' gets harder to handle.

-The aim of this thesis is to provide an affirmative answer to the problem {\bf at least locally} by proving a new moving lemma.
-The moving lemma assures the contravariance of the additive higher Chow group in smooth {\bf affine} schemes, and that of Nisnevich-localized versions of Binda-Saito's higher Chow group with modulus in pairs $(X,D)$ for which $X\setminus D$ is smooth.
+The aim of this paper is to provide an affirmative answer to this problem at least {\em locally} by proving a moving lemma.
+The moving lemma assures the contravariance of the additive higher Chow group in smooth {\em affine} schemes, and that of the Nisnevich hypercohomology of Binda-Saito's cycle complex in pairs $(X,D)$ for which $X\setminus D$ is smooth.

-Let us explain our results in slightly more detail:
+Let us explain our results in more detail: